Aussie Broadband (ASX:ABB): A likeable telco that can reach for the skies again

 Aussie Broadband is able to make money through automation systems that lower the cost, but also provide a smooth customer experience, enabling sign-ups that can be done without any on-site work.
 The company’s app, used by nearly 80% of its customers, allows certain issues to be self-resolved and customers to monitor their usage.

 As for customer service, ABB is highly rated by customers for its sign-up experience, its products, internet speed and for having a local call centre with low wait times.
-It is the 34th most trusted brand in Australia, ranking 1st among telcos.
+It has consistently been the most trusted telcos in various surveys (such as Roy Morgan).
+The company also has an enterprise business and has customers including Starbucks, Cricket America, Queensland Police, WesTrac, Roll’d, Maurice Blackburn and the Reject Shop.

 Strong growth since listing

 Since listing, Aussie Broadband has rolled out new products, including mobile plans and white label, rolled out its fibre optic network and acquired telco solutions providers Over the Wire and Symbio.
+Symbio made a $39.4m contribution to the group EBITDA and $6m in operational synergies.
 The company recently launched Buddy Telco, an alternative NBN provider that aims to provide lower cost through an entirely self-service model.
 There is a target of 100,000 customers for Buddy within 3 years.

 Things haven’t been as smooth as the company’s growth suggests.
 In May 2022, Aussie Broadband put out a quarterly trading update that spooked investors, who sent shares down 60% in the following 6 months.
 Although it reiterated its EBITDA guidance, it was towards the lower end of the original guidance – Aussie Broadband provided $27-$30m for the full year just 3 months earlier.

-For Aussie Broadband, the most peculiar is that it targets the low-margin retail telco segment.
+For Aussie Broadband, the most peculiar trait investors need to know is that it targets the low-margin retail telco segment.
 In contrast, market darling Uniti had traditionally been wholesale only as well as an alternative network to the NBN rather than just another provider.
-We also observe that while the company is NPAT profitable, it has been (and admittedly still is) low margin, at just 2.6% in FY23 and FY24.
-As a company that had gone up so much, with such a high valuation and without blemish in its 18 months of listed life, it was an easy target for investors to sell off.
+We also observe that while the company is NPAT profitable, it has been (and admittedly still is) low margin, at just 2.6% in FY23 and FY24, followed by 2.8% in FY25.

 Over the following 18 months, things improved off the back of ABB’s financial results for FY23, FY24 and 1H25.
 But things haven’t been entirely smooth.